msuhardi/ogp-hfpg/index.md

   - infopic:
       title: 2024 Projects
-      description: 37 prototypes were built this year, each addressing critical challenges in various sectors, including health, education, transport and the economy.
+      description: 37 prototypes were built this year, each addressing critical challenges in various sectors, including the economy, health, education, transport and more.
       button: Find out more
       alt: Image alt text
       url: /2023-prototypes/armoury